 Give the outdoor units a good clean

-It's not just the interior parts of your HVAC system that need to be clean, but the outside units too.
+It's not just the interior parts of your residential HVAC system that need to be clean, but the outside units too.
 Over time, dirt and leaves can collect on and in your unit which could end up causing a blockage.
 Leaving them in this way could restrict the efficiency of the system.

 Check refrigerant levels

 You want to make sure that your home will be nice and cool as the weather warms up into the summer.
-Therefore, it's essential that the refrigerant levels are checked to ensure that the unit will work efficiently and effectively.
+Therefore, it's essential that the refrigerant levels are checked to ensure that the air conditioning unit will work efficiently and effectively.

 Some of these tasks you can, of course, perform on your own.
 However, we would always recommend a professional HVAC contractor to carry out the work when it comes to safety and peace of mind.
 Give your system a little TLC this spring and keep it happy for the upcoming months.